Wet heat is the most dependable method of sterilization.

 The UV-C band of ultraviolet (UV) radiation contains wavelengths (250-270 nm, 265 is optimum) that effectively destroy most microorganisms in air and water and on surfaces.
 Organisms must be directly exposed to the UV light; dirt, dust, and shadows can shield organisms, limiting UV lamp effectiveness.

-Ultraviolet radiation is typically used to reduce levels of airborne microorganisms in healthcare, food handling, and pharmaceutical production settings.
-UV is also used in biological safety cabinets and in some laboratory rooms to reduce surface contamination.
+Typical uses: Ultraviolet radiation is typically used to reduce levels of airborne microorganisms and maintain good air hygiene in air locks, animal holding areas, ventilated cabinets, and laboratory rooms.
+UV is also used in biological safety cabinets (BSC) and in some laboratory rooms to reduce surface contamination.

-UV can cause burns to the eyes (photokeratitis) and skin of people exposed for even a short period of time.
-Use these precautions:
+Precautions: UV can cause burns to the eyes (photokeratitis) and skin of people exposed for even a short period of time.